 The performance of the UK Fund and the unchanged portfolio existing at the end of July 2009 (Continuation holding) is shown below against the FTSE All Share Total Return Index.
 This illustrates the value created in the portfolio in the 2008-9 period.
 The Fund held ~17% cash at the market peak in 2007.

 Biography of Chris Broadhurst (dec'd)

 Chris was the founder and principal of Sceptre Investment Management until 2009.
 After a degree in Physics at Oxford University and an MBA from London Business School he joined the equity department of Goldman, Sachs & Co. in New York in 1987.
 After transferring to London in 1988, he was responsible for EMEA equity derivatives.
 In 1991 Chris joined Nomura International Plc. and started to build the equity derivatives department.
 In 1998 he co-founded Phoenix Asset Management Partners and established the Phoenix UK Fund which returned over 14% pa in its first 6 years of existence.
 Chris left Phoenix Asset Management (www.pamp.co.uk) in September 2004 and founded Sceptre Investment Management in March 2005.
 Chris died in August 2009.

 Biography of Luke Howard Taylor

-Between 2015-2020, alongside his work at Longview, he managed a personal family hedge fund which achieved the gross result shown above.
-It held an average of 44% of assets in cash during this period and handily beat similar risk portfolios.
+Between 2015-2020, alongside his work at Longview, he managed a personal family hedge fund, PHL, which achieved the gross result shown above.
+It held an average of 44% of assets in cash during this period and significantly beat similar risk portfolios.
 It was managed on a long-only and antifragile basis.
-Some of the securities held were of an esoteric nature such as Perpetual Preferred Securities and Index Put Options - there was no leverage or shorting involved or complicated derivatives and no cryptocurrency was held.
+There was no leverage or shorting involved or complicated derivatives and no cryptocurrency was held.